instnt-inc/instnt-angular-js/README.md

 ```jsx
 import { InstntSignupModule } from '@instnt/instnt-angular-js';
 ```
-InstntSignUp imports a boilerplate Instnt workflow with the following fields:
+InstntSignupModule imports a boilerplate Instnt workflow with the following fields:

 * Email Address
 * First Name